boxfish/gotta-go/docs/go-lang-ch4.md

 2. The key type `K` must be comparable using `==`, i.e. slices cannot be keys for a map.
 Though floating-point numbers are comparable, it’s a bad idea to compare floats for equality.
 3. The built-in function `make` can be used to create a map: `ages := make(map[string]int)`
 4. Map elements can be removed with the built-in function `delete`: `delete(ages, "alice")`
-5. A map lookup using a key that isn’t present returns the zero value for its type.
+5. Accessing a map element by subscripting always yields a value.
+If the key is present in the map, you get the corresponding value; if not, you get the zero value for the element type.
+To test the presence of a key, subscripting a map can yield two values; the second is a boolean that reports whether the element was present.
 6. A map element is not a variable, and we cannot take its addres, because growing a map might cause rehashing of existing elements into new storage locations, thus potentially invalidating the address.
 7. `range` can be used to enumerate all key/value pairs in the map, but the order is random, varying from one execution to the next.
 To enumerate the key/value pairs in order, we must sort the keys explicitly first.
 8. `len` can be used to get all the elements in the map.
+9. As with slices, maps cannot be compared to each other; the only legal comparison is with `nil`.
+10. If we need use any non-comparable type for map keys, e.g. slice, we can encode it into string using some functions (e.g. `fmt.Sprintf`) and use the encoded string for the key.